Abubakr-Mohammed/Fantasy-Game-Project/README.md

 Name: Magic Game
 Software Version: Python 3.10
 Date: 16/08/23
-Contact Info: Anna Romazanova (ann.romazanova@gmail.com)
+Contact Info: Abubakr Mohammed (mabubakr601@gmail.com)

 The software's objective is to take a .csv file and arrange the data to whatever the user prefers and display it clearly.
 It allows the user to load, sort, display and